jump-dev/JuMP.jl/doc/refmodel.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 It is possible to construct the internal low-level model before optimizing.
-To do this, pass the optional keyword argument ``load_model_only=true`` to ``solve``.
+To do this, call the ``buildInternalModel`` function.
 It is then possible to obtain this model by using the ``getInternalModel`` function.
-This may be useful when it is necessary to access some functionality that is not exposed by JuMP, for example, to add a "branching" callback to a CPLEX model.
-When you are ready to optimize, simply call ``solve`` again without the keyword argument.
+This may be useful when it is necessary to access some functionality that is not exposed by JuMP.
+When you are ready to optimize, simply call ``solve`` in the normal fashion.